csamarth/FirePong/README.md

   - Wall for opponent
 - Paddle moves up and down (keyboard buttons)
 - Sound
+  - Effects for hitting walls, paddles, goal
+  - Music for most of the game
 - Menu
   - Start/Restart the game
   - Options